Chilean Socialist Party (1987–1990)

-The Chilean Socialist Party (Spanish: el Partido Socialista Chileno (PSCH)) was a political party in Chile, that self-identified as left-wing and which existed legally from 1988 to 1990.
+The Chilean Socialist Party (Spanish: el Partido Socialista Chileno (PSCH)) was a political party in Chile, that self-identified as left-wing and which existed legally from 20 June 1988 to 9 May 1990.
 It has been claimed that it was formed as a tool for gathering support for the Pinochet dictatorship during its last years; the party used the traditional logo of the Socialist Party of Chile, a party then illegal.
 The leader of the party – Juan Carlos Moraga – has denied he formed the party to defend the dictatorship.

-The party has been characterized as a "political Frankenstein" and a puerile attempt.
+The party has been characterized as a "political Frankenstein".